awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 # Performing an Automated Upgrade<a name="automated-upgrades"></a>

-You can perform an automated upgrade on your Windows Server 2008 R2 and SQL Server 2008 R2 with Service Pack 3 instances on AWS with AWS Systems Manager documents\.
+You can perform an automated upgrade on your Windows Server 2008 R2 and SQL Server 2008 R2 with Service Pack 3 instances on AWS with AWS Systems Manager SSM documents\.

-The Systems Manager automation documents provide two upgrade paths:
+The Systems Manager Automation documents provide two upgrade paths:
 + Windows Server 2008 R2 to Windows Server 2012 R2
 + SQL Server 2008 R2 on Windows Server 2012 R2 to SQL Server 2016